 Characteristics of a Gifted Children

 As mentioned earlier, the term ‘gifted’ has been thrown around so much in public circles that it is now both misused and misunderstood.
 Traits of giftedness in kids manifest themselves in various ways, some positives and others undesirable.

 This is why it is important to consider a number of factors before labeling a child as gifted.

 The following are the most common characteristics of a gifted child:

 A gifted kid often begins verbally communicating at a very early age, while using advanced vocabulary.
 This is why they are sometimes referred to as ‘precocious’ due to their language.

 This advanced verbal ability makes these children be early talkers and avid storytellers with an extensive and precise vocabulary.

 They usually choose their words carefully but have a diverse range of words.
 These children usually find it difficult and frustrating to talk to children their own age will often turn to older kids and adults to converse.

 Another sign of a gifted child is their unusual capacity for processing information.
 Gifted children process information much faster and more accurately than their peers.

 This allows them to master subjects such as reading and math a lot faster than their peers.
 Consequently, it becomes a lot harder to keep such an individual challenged in a normal school setting.
 As a result, some gifted kids may disrupt classrooms due to boredom, or simply become impulsive.

 This is one of the most common characteristics of a gifted child.
 Such children dive into subjects of their interest with a passion that is not typical of children their age.

 This is why it is not unusual for such a child to learn things such as the statistics of every player in a sports team or the names of all dinosaurs at a young age.

-Gifted children often exhibit a deep absorption in activities which interest them.
+Gifted children often exhibit a deep absorption in activities that interest them.
 Parents of gifted kids will often find themselves taking their child to the library or going online to help them look for knowledge, facts, and statistics.